Planning Your Park

 Conservation doesn’t just mean conserving ecologically important areas; it can also mean conserving culturally significant areas and protecting these areas from development.

 The Meewasin Valley, Little Red River Park, Battleford River Parkway, and Wakamow Valley integrate Indigenous cultural education into their park systems and signage.
-These parks have protected areas and have worked with First Nations organizations in their region on conserving and understanding historical uses.
-By integrating culturally important areas into their conservation strategies, each park has become the source of important partnerships and opportunities to share Indigenous history, cultural practices, and language.
+These parks have protected areas and have worked with First Nation organizations in their region on conserving and understanding historical uses.
+By integrating culturally important areas into their conservation strategies, each has become the source of important partnerships and opportunities to share Indigenous history, cultural practices, and language.

 Archeological exploration in Wakamow Valley was initiated by the province in the 1960s, and the park masterplan from the 1970s outlines in detail the historical uses of this ecologically, economically and culturally important river valley.
+(Bottom Image)

 Protecting sensitive natural areas